amiteee78/RTL_design/apb2apb_bridge/README.md

 This file includes all the necessary commands to set up simulation environment.
 Generation of the directories, coverage analysis file, tcl file for shm database & Continuing the the simulation procedure is controlled by this script.

-To simulate the design with developed test cases, first the "run_cad" directory should be accessed & then the following command should be executed in the Cshell.
+To simulate the design with developed test cases, first the "**run_cad**" directory should be accessed & then the following command should be executed in the Cshell.

 `./run_apb.sh <name of your testbench top module> <name of your DUT top module>`